sim1hill/sim1hill.github.io/_posts/2015-05-03-a-gem-to-help-the-lazy-get-organized.md

  <img src="/images/cat-riding-roomba-4.gif" alt="cat in box riding a roomba">
 </figure>

-Gem Name: Get Organized(it's lame, I know, so I'm taking suggestions for better names! <a href="https://rubygems.org/gems/roomba" target=_new>Roomba</a> is taken, but maybe File Roomba?)
+Gem Name: Get Organized(it's lame, I know, so I'm taking suggestions for better names!
+Roomba is taken, but maybe File Roomba?)

 Snippet: A simple script to organize your cluttered directory by date so that they're easier to find.